mvdklip/Domoticz-Hewalex/README.md

 ## Known issues

 This plugin is work in progress.
-Currently it only reads temperature registers for heat pumps.
-In the future it will also support solar pumps and allow control over the connected pump.
+Solar pump (ZPS) support is planned but not implemented yet.

 ## Updating